nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Adding an order: `add`

 Add an order to CakeCollate.
-The delivery status of the order will be initialised as undelivered, but can be modified with the [`delivered`](#setting-the-delivery-status-of-an-order-as-delivered-delivered) and [`cancelled`](#setting-the-delivery-status-of-an-order-as-cancelled-cancelled) commands.
+The delivery status of the order will be undelivered by default, but can be modified with the [`delivered`](#setting-the-delivery-status-of-an-order-as-delivered-delivered) and [`cancelled`](#setting-the-delivery-status-of-an-order-as-cancelled-cancelled) commands.
 The special request of the order will be initialised as none, but can be modified with the [`request`](#adding-a-special-request-to-an-order-request) command.

 ###### Basic format